-(b) Sports betting includes, but is not limited to single-game bets; futures bets; teaser bets; parlay bets; over-under bets; money line bets; in-game betting; proposition bets; straight bets; exchange wagering; futures bets placed on end of the season standings, awards, or statistics; and any other bets approved by the commissioner.
+(b) Sports betting includes but is not limited to single-game bets; futures bets; teaser bets; parlay bets; over-under bets; money line bets; in-game betting; in-play betting; proposition bets; straight bets; exchange wagering; futures bets placed on end of the season standings, awards, or statistics; and any other bets approved by the commissioner.

-(c) A contract for insurance on the life or health of a participant in a sporting event is not sports betting for purposes of this chapter.
+(c) A contract for insurance on the life or health of a participant in a sporting event is not sports betting regulated under sections 299L.10 to 299L.80.